Mathias-SantAnna/PokeCards/README.md

 ### **Design Description**

-**PokeCards** design choice was inspired by the Pokemon cartoon.
+<p align="justify">**PokeCards** design choice was inspired by the Pokemon cartoon.
 It was developed to attract its fans.
 It includes specific Pokemon features such as the card layout which was based on the Pokeball from the cartoon.
 It presents the main characters to be chosen as a player followed by three options of the most famous Pokemons to be selected.
-The cards for the memory game were carefully chosen to captivate Pokemons fans with great quality in the image.
+The cards for the memory game were carefully chosen to captivate Pokemons fans with great quality in the image.</p>

 **1. Fonts**

-The Fonts reflect Pokemons essence relying on the animated letters that remember the design used in the cartoon.
+<p align="justify">The Fonts reflect Pokemons essence relying on the animated letters that remember the design used in the cartoon.
 The fonts have a happy and understandable style facilitating children's engagement.
 As a primary font for this project, Acme was selected because this is a clean and friendly font.
-Montserrat is the secondary font and it was picked because it is a motivating and cheerful font.
+Montserrat is the secondary font and it was picked because it is a motivating and cheerful font.</p>

 **2. Icons**